Skip to main content

 Weddings are your highest-value bookings.
 Couples expect customization and are willing to pay for it.
 The template should match the wedding aesthetic — show mockups during the consultation to close the booking faster.

 Template play: Order a custom template with the couple's names, date, hashtag, and color palette.
-Cost: $25.
-Value added to the package: $100–200.
+Cost: $25 — and couples consistently perceive a personalized, aesthetic-matched template as worth well more than that.
 Browse wedding templates for style inspiration, or see our wedding template comparison to match designs to venues.

 Corporate clients care about brand compliance.
 They want the company logo, event name, and brand colors on the template.
 This is a premium service that justifies premium pricing — especially when the marketing team needs to approve the output.

 Template play: Custom branded template with logo placement and exact hex colors.
-Cost: $25.
-Value added: $150–300 (corporate budgets expect professional branding).
+Cost: $25 — and because corporate clients expect (and budget for) professional, on-brand output, the perceived value runs well above what the template costs you.
 Browse corporate templates for starting points.

 Parties have a wider range.
 Kids' birthdays sit at the lower end; milestone celebrations (50th birthday, NYE galas) can command premium pricing.